 You will be asked to lie on a special table.

 The bronchoscope tube will be inserted through the mouth.
 It will then be passed down the throat and into the lungs.
 Special tools will be passed through the tube.
 One tool will have an electromagnetic sensor.
 This sensor will show the doctor exactly where it is in the lungs.
-The doctor will use the sensor and the CT scans to reach the appropriate area in the lungs.
+The sensor and the CT scans will be used to reach the appropriate area in the lungs.

 A small sample of tissue may be taken from the area.
 The sample will be removed through the scope.
 Small metal markers may also be placed around the area.
 These markers will help with future treatment.

 The tools and scope will be removed once the doctor is done.

 Tissue samples will be sent to a lab.
 The tissue will be examined for cancer or infections.